harness/developer-hub/docs/feature-flags/ff-using-flags/manage-featureflags-in-git-repos.md

 You must set up Git Experience in your Project before you can use it with Feature Flags.To do this:

 <!-- TBD DOC-2410 * [ Add a Source Code Manager to your account. ](https://docs.harness.io/article/p92awqts2x-add-source-code-managers) -->
-* Follow the steps in [Configure GitSync in Harness](../../platform/10_Git-Experience/git-experience-overview.md) to enable Git Experience and create a Git repository that contains a folder called `.harness`.
-Harness will automatically create a `flags.yaml` file within this folder and this is where you manage your Feature Flags.
+* Follow the steps in [Configure GitSync in Harness](../../platform/10_Git-Experience/git-experience-overview.md)  create a Git repository that contains at least one branch.
+Then pick up the connector, repository and destination destinaton file where you manage your Feature Flags.
+Note that currently branch setup cannot be reconfigured after initial setup.

 Also ensure you read [How Git Experience works with Feature Flags](#how-git-experience-works-with-feature-flags).

 ## How Git Experience works with Feature Flags

-When you set up Git Experience and enable it in your Feature Flag Project, Harness automatically creates a `flags.yaml` file in the `.harness` folder you created during the set up.
+When you set up Git Experience and enable it in your Feature Flag Project, Harness automatically creates file specified by the user during the setup phase.
 All your Flag, Environment, and Target information is stored in this file.

 For example, the following sample shows: